patroni/patroni/README.rst

 |Build Status| |Coverage Status|

-Patroni: A Template for PostgreSQL HA with ZooKeeper or etcd
+Patroni: A Template for PostgreSQL HA with ZooKeeper, etcd or Consul
 ------------------------------------------------------------

 Patroni was previously known as Governor.